Green Party of Arkansas

 The Green Party of Arkansas is the state party organization for Arkansas of the Green Party of the United States.

 With the November 2008 election of Richard Carroll as representative for the 39th District (Little Rock) in the Arkansas House of Representatives, the Arkansas Green Party gained its first ever state representative in the state's history.
+Later, former Democratic representative Fred Smith would be elected to the Arkansas House in 2012 on the Green Party line.

 Greens achieved their first electoral victory in Arkansas in 1992 when Stephan Miller was elected Alderman for Fayetteville, Ward 1.
 He was joined on the City Council in 1996 by Randy Zurcher when he was elected to represent Fayetteville, Ward 2.

 Electoral history

 2006 election

 In 2006 the party ran candidates for statewide offices for the first time.
 Jim Lendall, their candidate for governor, was an Arkansas legislator for eight years as both an independent and Democrat, before joining the party in the spring of 2005.
 All of the Green candidates were denied ballot access when the party turned in petitions containing 10,000 signatures.
 The party went to court with the help of the state ACLU in order to get on the ballot.
 The state required 10,000 petition signatures for independent candidates, but signatures from 3% of those who voted in the previous gubernatorial or presidential election for Third Party candidates.
 On 23 August 2006 a federal judge in Little Rock agreed and declared the Third Party rule unconstitutional, ordering the state to place Green Party candidates on the ballot.